k8hertweck/HertweckLabSOPs/MLphylogenetics.md

 >`phyml -i XXX.phy -d nt -q -n 1 -b 1000 -run_id XXX -m GTR -f m -c 4 -a e -o tlr -s NNI`

+>Several files are output from this analysis.
+The most important are:
+>>XXX.phy_phyml_stats_XXX.txt (specifies the parameters used to run the analysis, also describes the input data)
+>>XXX.phy_phyml_tree_XXX.txt (the highest scoring likelihood tree with bootstrap support values annotated on branches, newick format)